OctopusDeploy/docs/docs/guides/coordinating-multiple-projects/project-coordination-code-samples.md

 }
 ```

-## Waiting for another project to reach a certain stage
+## Waiting for another project to reach a certain stage {#ProjectCoordinationCodeSamples-Waitingforanotherprojecttoreachacertainstage}

 This example builds on the previous, by waiting until a particular step is complete instead of the whole task.